Ayahuasca: Potential Medicine Or a New Addictive Substance

 It is not addictive.
 However, there are reports of increasing numbers of calls to various poison centers.
 This indicates its use has surged in the recent years.
 It is better to know the principles of drug addiction treatment.

-The decision to join Ayahuasca ceremony is your personal matter.
-Even so, take care of your health and legalities beforehand.
-It may be risky or fruitful, all depends on your response and fate.
+The decision to join Ayahuasca ceremony is personal matter.
+Even so, it is vital to take care of one’s health and legalities beforehand.
+It may be risky or fruitful, all depends on one’s response and fate.

 - M. V. Uthaug, K. van Oorsouw, K. P. C. Kuypers.
 Sub-acute and long-term effects of ayahuasca on affect and cognitive thinking style and their association with ego dissolution.
 Psychopharmacology. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6182612/2018; 235(10): 2979–2989.